 - All upcoming cases will be related to their methods and judgments.

-- It has the power to punish anyone who disobeys it or one of its lower courts.
+- It can punish anyone who disobeys it or one of its lower courts.

 - It can also search the files of its inferior courts.